 The trial covered 42,000 students across a third of the nation.
 We had two implementers: teachers and peer educators.
 This was designed to inform the most cost-effective scale-up model.
 The trial ran from 2015-2016.

-The results were promising: there was a reduction in our main measure of pregnancy similar to Kenya.
+The results were promising: there was a reduction in our main measure of pregnancy of 40%, similar to the original Kenya trial.
 At the same time, the results indicated a need to adapt the program further before scale-up.
-For example, youth were more effective at delivering the intervention than teachers and "sugar daddies" were younger than expected.
+For example, the messenger mattered: youth were more effective at delivering the intervention than teachers.
+Also, "sugar daddies" were younger than expected.

-Now, we are transforming our evidence base into tangible action to design a new and improved program called "Zones."
+Now, we are transforming this evidence base into a version 2.0 of the program called "Zones."
 The program has the same goal: to encourage young people to avoid older partners and safely date each other.
-But this time, instead of relying on evidence from Kenya ten years ago, we are drawing on the wealth of rigorous evidence generated recently and locally to design the highest impact program possible.
+We are drawing on the wealth of rigorous evidence generated recently and locally to design the highest impact program possible.

 Young 1ove has also conducted small-scale non-randomized pilots to test iterations to the intervention and its delivery model.
 These pilots have further enabled us to bring government and other stakeholders to the field to receive for their input, recommendations and engagement.
 These pilot include: working with Botswana’s National Service Program Tirelo Sechaba to reach 4,500 youth in northern Botswana.
 This pilot was funded by the Ministry of Youth, the National AIDS Coordinating Agency and MTV.
 Young 1ove also piloted an iteration of “No Sugar” for the United Nations as well as with the Botswana Ministry of Education in Ghanzi for the President’s National Bootcamp.
 Young 1ove has also partnered on pilots with organizations in Zimbabwe, Zambia and South Africa.